lammps/lammps/doc/src/pg_fortran.rst

    END PROGRAM testlib

-To compile and link Fortran code with the LAMMPS library, you need to compile the Fortran library module (located in ``examples/COUPLE/fortran/lammps.f90``) and link it with your code and also :doc:`link to the LAMMPS library <Build_link>`.
+To compile and link Fortran code with the LAMMPS library, you need to compile the Fortran library module (source code is located in ``examples/COUPLE/fortran/lammps.f90``) alongside your own Fortran code and then link it with your code and also :doc:`link to the LAMMPS library <Build_link>`.
 A typical command line would be:

 .. code-block:: bash

-   gfortran -o testlib.x  lammps.f90 testlib.f90 -L. -llammps
+   mpifort -o testlib.x  lammps.f90 testlib.f90 -L. -llammps

+Please note, that the MPI compiler wrapper is only required when the calling the library from an MPI parallel code or when the LAMMPS library was compiled with MPI support.

 --------------------

 .. f:type:: lammps